 But that’s not what made this the most Pottery experience of the entire trip.
 The reason my magic mum brought me here was because of its on-site falconry.

 She had sneakily pre-booked us into an actual owl encounter, and we got a private lesson on training them which was the most incredible thing ever.
-One of the owls was even white, like Hedwig, only way, way cooler.
+The owls were very well-loved and looked after and one of them was even white, like Hedwig, only way, way cooler.

 Mumbledore left one of the best experiences until last.
 Alnwick Castle, which is pronounced Annick because English people can’t speak English, is a gigantic 1000-year old kick-ass castle that starred as Hogwarts in the movies.
 At least its entrance and courtyards did.
 It was the place where Ron crashed his dad’s flying car and where Harry first learned to fly.
 And guess what?
 It was mine too.

 I first learned to train my broomstick to come to me, like a boss!